 Decision Review System (DRS) consists of two major components:-

-Hawk-Eye is a camera system that traces the trajectory of ball during the game.
+Hawk-Eye is a camera system that traces the trajectory of the ball during the game.

-Hawk-eye was the first company to receive a FIFA Goal Line Technology (GLT) license, the technology is now classed as the most accurate, reliable, and experienced provider of GLT.
+Hawk-eye was the first company to perceive the FIFA GLT(Goal Line Technology) licence, the technology is classified the most accurate, reliable, and experienced provider of GLT.

 What exactly is Goal-line technology?